endqwerty/automationpractice/README.md

 For reference: [Node LTS Schedule](https://nodejs.org/en/about/releases/)

+A version of Chrome browser that is supported by the latest chromedriver is expected to be installed.
+For additional notes, check the [chromedriver docs](https://www.npmjs.com/package/chromedriver).

 ## Quickstart

-After cloning the repo and ensuring that you have the requisite node version, execute `npm install` and `npm run local`
+After cloning the repo and ensuring that you have the requisite node version and a recent version of Chrome, execute `npm install` and `npm run local`

 ## Configuration